Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices

 {\bf Acknowledgements }

 We thank Fuchun Zhang and Zidan Wang for the hospitality during our visit at Hong Kong university which initiated the collaboration.
-We also than Jianqiang You for his hospitality during J. Ye's visit at Fudan university.
 J.Ye thank G.G.
-Batrouni and S. V. Isakov for very helpful discussions, Longhua Jiang for technical assistances in finding the saddle point structures in the Kagome lattice, M. Boninsegni for helpful discussions on the QMC results in \cite{ss4}, Han Pu for his hospitalities during his visit at Rice university.
+Batrouni and S. V. Isakov for very helpful discussions, Longhua Jiang for technical assistances in finding the saddle point structures in the CDW+VBS phase in the Kagome lattice, Han Pu for his hospitalities during his visit at Rice university.
 Y. Chen thanks Yaowu Guo for technical assistances.
+JY was supported by NSF-DMR-1161497, NSFC-11074173,11174210, Beijing Municipal Commission of Education under grant No.PHR201107121, at KITP was supported in part by the NSF under grant No. PHY-0551164.
 Y. Chen's research was supported by the National Natural Science Foundation of China (Grant No. 10874032), the State Key Programs of China (Grant no. 2009CB929204) and Shanghai Municipal Government.